dcbaker/cython/docs/src/userguide/language_basics.rst

 the cython commandline (``-a``) to easily see the generated C code.
 See :ref:`automatic-range-conversion`

-For backwards compatibility to Pyrex, Cython also supports a more verbose form of for-loop which you might find in legacy code::
+For backwards compatibility to Pyrex, Cython0 also supports a more verbose form of for-loop which you might find in legacy code::

     for i from 0 <= i < n: